Edenpartners/EdenChain-Docs/source/Hyper-Node_69828649.rst

             When the Coin Server deposits or Withdraws, the corresponding audit data is stored in the repository.
 Here, it allows processing the user's request at a later time.
-            However, the value can not be found because it has been arbitrarily changed or for other reasons.
+            However, the valuecannotbe foundwhenit has been arbitrarily changed or for other reasons.

             When this happens, it is impossible to determine whether the value is reliable or not.